andybrucenet/ansible-ec2-hadoop-cluster/README.md

         ```
         sudo su - hdfs -c 'hdfs dfs -mkdir /user/admin; hdfs dfs -chown admin /user/admin'
         ```

+## Work with Candidate - Tables and Backup

+1. Use case: Convert sample CSV to any kind of table?
+   * We did this through Hive
+   * Can be any kind of table.
+1. Ambari uses three databases (UMiami merged all into MySQL).
+   * Identify each database in use - Ambari (PostgreSQL?), Hive (MySQL), Oozie (Built-in), HBase (Built-in).
+Have a
+   * What is the backup strategy to use?
+   * How to test a restore?

+## Work with Candidate - Block Replication and Add Nodes

 <br />
 1. *Block Replication Problem*.
 Have the candidate track this down.
 Easy way: Use HDFS Config UI, filter on "replication".
 The `Block Replication` is set to 3.
 Ask candidate why this is a problem?